formio/help.form.io/index.md

 ---
 layout: default
 title: The <img src="assets/img/formio-logo-white.png" style="margin-bottom:10px" /> help guide.
-summary: These five sections are designed to get you from new user, to form.io expert.
+summary: These four sections are designed to get you from new user, to form.io expert.
 Let us know if you have any questions not answered on this site.
 ---
 {% assign books = (site.books | sort: "weight" reversed) %}
 <div class="row">